-Senior uniform (Years 10 to 13)
+Senior uniform (Years 11 to 13)

-- The senior uniform consists of the senior striped shirt in either the non-pocket, pocketed, short or long sleeve designs. - Students have the option of the school skirt, shorts or trousers to be worn as part of their core uniform requirements. - Only the Long Bay College jacket is permitted to, from and at school to be worn over shirt and/or jersey. - Long Bay College jersey to be worn over school shirt. - Blazer and Tie for senior students and students representing Long Bay College. - Tie is to be knotted at the collar and worn only with trousers (shirt tucked in) or skirt
+- The senior uniform consists of the senior striped shirt in either the non-pocket, pocketed, short or long sleeve designs. - Students have the option of the school skirt, shorts or trousers to be worn as part of their core uniform requirements. - Only the Long Bay College jacket is permitted to, from and at school to be worn over shirt and/or jersey. - Long Bay College jersey to be worn over school shirt. - Skirts are designed to sit just above the knee. - Rolling of the school skirt waistline is NOT permitted. - Blazer and Tie for senior students and students representing Long Bay College. - Tie is to be knotted at the collar and worn only with trousers (shirt tucked in) or skirt.

 - School scarf and/or beanie to be worn Term 2 and 3 only. - · Only school cap to be worn. - Lace up or slip on shoes must have a closed heel.
 They are to be plain black, with an all leather/leather look.
 No boots (or shoes with logos) sneakers, canvas shoes or jandals.
-(Please visit the school website for more detail in approved designs.) - LBC uniform ankle socks, black or flesh coloured stockings/tights are to be worn with the school skirt. - LBC uniform calf socks are to be worn with shorts or trousers. - Plain black sandals may be worn in summer with no socks.
+Please visit the school website for more detail in approved designs. - LBC uniform ankle socks, black or flesh coloured stockings/tights are to be worn with the school skirt. - LBC uniform calf socks are to be worn with shorts or trousers. - Plain black sandals may be worn in summer with no socks.